serp-spider/documentation/docs/search-engine/google/parse-page.md

 ## Image Group

-A group of images that appear among other results.
+Images that appear as a group of results.

 ![Classical Results](images/result-types/image_group.png)